 These consolidated financial statements have been prepared by management on a going concern basis which assumes that the Company will continue in operation for at least the next twelve months and will be able to realize its assets and discharge its liabilities in the normal course of operations.
-As at December 31, 2019, the Company has not yet achieved profitable operations and had a loss of \$36.4 million for the year ended December 31, 2019.
-More vital to the analysis of going concern is the pandemic stemming from the coronavirus disease (COVID-19) as declared by the World Health Organization, which may cast significant doubt on the ability to continue as a going concern.
-The pandemic has had far-reaching impacts on every business and every individual globally.
-For the time being and until economies stabilize, Khiron has shifted its strategic approach to limit global expansion, alter marketing methods and conserve cash, but has maintained its overall strategic direction to improve the quality of life of patients and consumers.
+As at December 31, 2020, the Company has not yet achieved profitable operations and had a net loss of \$24 million for the year ended December 31, 2020.
+More vital to the analysis of going concern is the pandemic stemming from the coronavirus disease pandemic ("COVID-19"), as declared by the World Health Organization.
+These factors cast significant doubt on the Company's ability to continue as a going concern.
+COVID-19 has had farreaching impacts on every business and every individual globally.
+In response to COVID-19, Khiron has shifted its strategic approach to limit global expansion, alter marketing methods and conserve cash, but has maintained its overall strategic direction to improve the quality of life of patients and consumers.